Are you looking for a distraction-free way to display online forms on your WordPress website with no sidebar?

 Now that you have your form’s general settings configured it’s time to configure your form landing page settings.

-To do this, go to Settings » Form Pages in the form builder and click on the Enable Form Page Mode checkbox.
+To do this, go to Settings » Form Pages in the form builder and toggle on the Enable Form Page Mode setting.

 Form Title and Message